Richard Rossi Fan Club

 In 2017, he started shooting his latest feature "Canaan Land," starring Richard as an Elmer Gantryish evangelist and co-starring Rebecca Holden as Sister Sara Sunday, a female faith healer.
 RR's novel "Canaan Land" was released in Spring, 2020, in paperback, Kindle, and audiobook.
 The film version was released in 2021.
 Hollywood Reporter and Variety reported that 5 of Richard's songs from "Canaan Land" made the Oscar list for Best Song consideration.

 In 2023, Richard Rossi's new novel "Lucy & the Lake Monster" (co-written with Kelly Tabor) was reported in the British press as making the bestseller list and becoming a favorite book of the Royal Family.
-The film version is anticipated for release this year.
+The film version came to theaters in September, 2024.

 Richard has this to say when asked about his sensational success in show business: